nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example/3-creating-the-main-workflow.md

 ## What Will We Do In this Step?

-We will create the main workflow that will call a subworkflow depending on the document's metadata, and pass it variables along the way.
+We will create the main workflow that will call a sub-workflow depending on the document's metadata, and pass it variables along the way.

 ## Creating the Workflow

 1. In Nuxeo Studio, go to **Workflow** > **Process definitions** and click on the **New** button.
-2. Fill in the fields:
+1. Fill in the fields:

     - **Feature ID**: `expenseValidation`
     - **Label**: Expense validation
     - **(Optional) Description**: Request your expense validation.
-3. Click on the **Ok** button.
+1. Click on the **Ok** button.

 ### Activation Tab

-This workflow will be a wrapper for the subworkflows.
+This workflow will be a wrapper for the sub-workflows.
 So contrarily to the previous ones we created, it should be visible to the users.

 1. In the "Current user has one of the permissions" list, choose **Edit**.
 2. In the "Current document has one of the types" list, choose **Expense**.